spreadshirt/backstage-plugin-s3/plugins/s3-viewer-backend/README.md

 The endpoint is used to fetch the bucket information.

+`platforms.\*.region`

+The region where the platform is located.
+This is required since the AWS SDK v3.

 `platforms.\*.name` __(optional)__

 A name to identify the endpoint.
 This value will be used in the URL for the `s3-viewer`, so a simplified name would make navigation easier.
 If not present, the value will be equal to the endpoint.